Aphilay/my-rn-app/README.md

 # react-native-firebase

 This app contains a skeleton for a React Native mobile application containing standard features such as navigation, styling, and a firebase db connection.
+This will be treated as my playground for RN concepts.